shader-slang/slang/docs/user-guide/00-introduction.md

 * _Parameter blocks_ allow shader parameters to be grouped by update rate in order to take advantage of Direct3D 12 descriptor tables and Vulkan descriptor sets, without verbose and error-prone per-parameter markup

 * _Interfaces_ and _generics_ provide first-class alternative to hacky preprocessor-based or string-pasting shader specialization.
-Preprocessor hacks can be replaced with a well-understood language feaure already used in Rust, Swift, C#, Java, and more.
+Preprocessor hacks can be replaced with a well-understood language feature already used in Rust, Swift, C#, Java, and more.

 * Slang supports a first class _module_ system, which enables true separate compilation and semantic checking of shader code.